Keyboard matrix basics

 You may be familiar with handling switch states with GPIO pins.
 You usually read the state of your switch (is it pressed or not?) by reading its voltage level through a dedicated pin of your controller.

-You connect each switch to a controller pin.
-This approach works fine with a few switches, but the number of pins on the microcontroller is limited (eg. 18 on a Pro Micro or 26 on the bare ATmega32U4 chip).
-Assigning a pin to each switch we would run out of pins after 18-26 switches.
+Connecting each switch to a separate controller pin works fine with a few switches, but the number of pins on the microcontroller is limited (eg. 18 on a Pro Micro or 26 on the bare ATmega32U4 chip).
+With assigning a pin to each switch we would run out of pins after 18-26 switches.

 Because of this limitation, clever people came up with the idea of keyboard matrices: Instead of wasting one pin for a single switch, we arrange the keys in a grid and handle a full row or column of switches with the same pin.

-To build a Preionic (5 rows + 12 colums) you would need 17 (5+12) pins to handle the 60 (12*5) keys.
-(With a more elaborated matrix though you can reduce the number of pins significantly.)
-I cover this in the advanced keyboard matrix guide.
+To build a Preonic (5 rows + 12 colums) you would need 17 (5+12) pins to handle the 60 (12*5) keys.
+With larger keyboards or with extra features like underglow, backlighting, rotary encoder, display etc. you can easily run out of pins.

 To make sure a keypress defines the row and column of a switch unambiguously, we have to make the grid one way only.
 That's what diodes do: they let electricity flow in one direction only.

-That's why we have to solder a diode to each switch.
-There are all kinds of diodes, the most common being the 1N4148.
+There are all kinds of diodes available, the most common being the 1N4148.
 This is dirt cheap, you can get 200 of this for 1$.